Parcel Delivery Management Services, from The Whistl Group visit parcels website

 Do you callers find your technological support features helpful?

-With increased technological advancements, contact centres have more options available to use, guiding callers to the right department or managing call volumes with more automated services.
-However, how many of these aspects do callers actually find useful?
+With technological advancements, contact centres have more options, such as guiding callers to the right department or managing call volumes with automated services.
+However, how many of these aspects do callers actually find helpful?

-Assess what benefits each call centre integration offers your customer before investing and installing a feature that frustrates rather than facilitates the customer journey.
+Assess the benefits each call centre integration offers your customer before installing a feature that frustrates rather than facilitates the customer journey.

 Push-button Vs. Voice options

-Voice recognition or voice response has evolved greatly over the years.
-It provides the customer with the opportunity to state the reason for their call with the system comprehending the response.
+Voice recognition or voice response has significantly evolved over the years.
+It allows the customer to state the reason for their call, and the system comprehends the reaction.

-However, our survey found that customers don't find this a simple or easy function with a staggering 86% of customers preferring push-button options to voice options.
-This more traditional option of keying in the number through the handset was the preferred method across all ages and gender
+However, our survey found that customers don't see this as a simple or easy function, with a staggering 86% of customers preferring push-button options to voice options.
+This more traditional option of keying in the number through the handset was the preferred method across all ages and gender.

 The 'voice command' function is awful